jastfan/AutoDoneAi/README.md

 ---

-## Why AutoDoneAi?
+## Why AutoShortAi?

 Most "video to Shorts" tools either lock you into a paid SaaS, upload your footage to someone else's server, or hand you one flat auto-cut file with zero control.
-AutoDoneAi is different:
+AutoShortAi is different:

 - **100% local** — nothing you process leaves your machine.
 No account, no cloud storage, no subscription.
 - **One script, full pipeline** — fetch → cut → live-edit → AI-enhance → export, all in a single Flask app with a modern browser UI (no build step).